patricklafrance/wmfnext-shell/README.md

 The `createModulePlugin()` function serve the same purpose as the `createHostPlugin()` but return a `ModuleFederationPlugin` instance configured for a remote module application instead.

-👉 Finally, add your [TypeScript configuration](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) at the root of the project and a command in the `package.json` file to start Webpack in development mode.
+👉 Then, add your [TypeScript configuration](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) to the root of the project and include a command in the `package.json` file to start Webpack in development mode:

 ```json
 {